Past Exhibitions and Digital Catalogues

 A Paean to Paper

-A Paean to Paper will explore the history of paper and its many uses.
-Twelve artists will display paper-based artworks that connect to cultural traditions, recycling, upcycling, and other diverse ways of manipulating paper as material.
+In this exhibition, twelve artists displayed paper-based artworks that connect to cultural traditions, recycling, upcycling, and other diverse ways of manipulating paper as material.

 Community Gallery